The secondary school is divided into two stages… grades 7-8 (the Logic Stage) and grades 9-12 (the Rhetoric Stage).

 By the time students reach their senior year in high school, they have usually developed interests in specific areas.
 Therefore, they will be given the opportunity to pursue those areas through the following senior course options.
 These options are designed to allow students the opportunity to learn one or two subjects well.
 As Dorothy Sayers says, “Whatever is mere apparatus may now be allowed to fall into the background, while the trained mind is gradually prepared for specialization in the “subjects” which, when the Trivium is completed, it should be perfectly well equipped to tackle on its own.” (from The Lost Tools of Learning) These options should aid the transition from the completion of the Trivium to the more specialized study that is a part of a college or university education.

-This is a 1 credit option in which a student arranges for instruction in an area of academic interest.
-Students must work a minimum of five hours per week on their independent study.
-Examples of programs that have been successful in the past include college classes (traditional and online).
+This is a 1 credit option in which a student enrolls in a college or online class.
 Approved subjects include math, science, theology, humanities, and the fine arts.
-Areas of study which do not qualify would include music lessons, recreational classes and/or self-guided courses with little or no accountability.
+The class must be taken for credit and the student must submit a transcript to receive credit toward Logos graduation.
+Areas of study which do not qualify are recreational classes and/or self-guided courses with little accountability.

 Procedures for Both Options